 Stay indoors – Unless required, avoid stepping out between 11 am – 4 pm.
 Stay home or stay inside your office, stepping out frequently and the transition from an AC to a non-AC environment can be disadvantageous for your health.

 Click here for How to Stay Healthy in Summer

-Summer along with the longer days, beautiful blossoms and evening breeze does have its own set of drawbacks, as we cannot avoid that we need to be extra cautious about our health and make sure the heat doesn’t bog us down.
+Summer along with the longer days, beautiful blossoms, and evening breeze do have its own set of drawbacks, as we cannot avoid that we need to be extra cautious about our health and make sure the heat doesn’t bog us down.
 The measures listed here are for prevention

 1. Water is the best option to quench thirst.